kermitt2/grobid/doc/Grobid-docker.md

 The image will automatically uses the GPU and CUDA version available on your host machine, but only on Linux.
 GPU usage via a container on Windows and MacOS machine is currently not supported by Docker.
 If no GPU are available, CPU will be used.

 Note that starting the container with option `--ulimit core=0` avoids having possible core dumped inside the container, which can happen overwise due to the crash of the PDF parsing C++ component.
+Starting the container with parameter `-it` allows to interact with the docker process, which is of limited use here, except conveniently stopping the docker container with control-c.

 To specify to use only certain GPUs (see the [nvidia container toolkit user guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/user-guide.html#gpu-enumeration) for more details):